andoniperales/DLE/README.md

 # DLE
-Diccionario de la Lengua Española (DLE) by Real Academia Española (RAE), available from the terminal, using as little code as possible, and only dependencies that come pre-installed with MacOS or any Linux distro.
+Diccionario de la Lengua Española (DLE) by Real Academia Española (RAE), available from the terminal, using as little code as possible, and only dependencies that come pre-installed with MacOS or most Linux distros.

 ## Installation